 - The proper use [and selection] of the special precautionary techniques, personal protective equipment, insulating and shielding materials, and insulated tools for working on or near exposed energized parts of electric equipment.

 - If working from an insulated aerial lift workers shall follow the ‘Cradle to Cradle’ Best Practice.
-If working from a structure, rubber protective insulating sleeves are not required when line workers are working circuits with a potential of 600 volts or less if there is no upper arm exposure and the worker will not encroach the M.A.D.to any primary conductors or equipment.
+If working from a structure; insulating rubber sleeves are not required when line workers are working circuits with a potential of 600 volts or less if there is no upper arm exposure and the worker will not encroach the M.A.D. (including extended reach) to any primary conductors or equipment.

-- No. Unless an equipotential zone (EPZ) has been established, at the work location, for the protection of that worker, gloves & sleeves shall be worn.
+- No. Unless an equipotential zone (EPZ) has been established, at the work location, for the protection of that worker, gloves and sleeves shall be worn.

 M.A.D. shall not be encroached unless:

-- The employee(s) is insulated or guarded from the energized conductor or equipment by use of properly rated IPE insulated rubber gloves/sleeves rated for the phase voltage involved.
+- The employee(s) is insulated or guarded from the energized conductor or equipment by use of properly rated IPE insulated rubber gloves/sleeves rated for the nominal voltage involved.

-- The energized conductor or equipment is insulated or guarded by properly rated protective equipment.
+- The energized conductor or equipment is insulated, isolated or guarded by properly rated protective equipment.

-- The employee(s) is isolated, insulated or guarded from any other conductive object(s).
+- The employee(s) is insulated, isolated or guarded from any other conductive object(s).

-• IPE should be installed from below the conductor(s).
-Correct positioning of the worker when applying rubber goods is of utmost importance.
-You cannot work near or adjacent to a conductor that is uncovered if it is within your M.A.D. until it is covered.
+- IPE should be installed from below the conductor(s).
+Correct positioning of the worker when applying cover-up is of utmost importance.
+You cannot work near or adjacent to a conductor and/or equipment that is uncovered if it is within your M.A.D. including extended reach.

-When an employee(s) are able to reach past the IPE, one or more of the following may be occurring:
+When an employee(s) is able to reach past the IPE, one or more of the following may be occurring: